 That’s what it means to repent.
 To change your mind.
 To transform your thoughts.
 You take each one of them captive and hold them up against God’s Word.
 If that thought is hopeless—if it is not redemptive—then you refuse to say it out loud, and instead cast it down at the feet of Jesus.
 Tell Him what you are feeling and what you are thinking until what you are feeling and thinking reflects His heart.

 Practically, we do this through prayer.
 When we have a thought that feels hopeless, that is supposed to be an indicator.
 It is okay to feel sorrow, or guilt, or grief, or pain, but we aren’t supposed to hold onto those things.
 Instead, think of them like the engine light turning on in your car.
 It’s a warning that something is not as it should be.
 And instead of letting it turn into a stronghold, we have to take it to God in prayer.

 Because prayer is supposed to be an exchange.
 That’s why Jesus said, “Come to Me all you who are weary and burdened, and I will give you rest.”

 We are not supposed to leave our prayer time with the same emotions we had going into it.
 Instead, we are supposed to come to His throne with our hopelessness— and leave with His peace, and rest, and redemptive solution, ready to release it into the world.

-This is such an important thing to learn how to do if we want to walk in the fullness of freedom that Jesus died to give us.
-Because we have to learn how to pull down strongholds in our own minds and hearts before we can face them out in the world.
-Once we recognize the lies of the enemy in our own thoughts and thought patterns, then we start to recognize them in other people and we learn how to pray for or speak revelations of truth.
-But we have to win the internal battle before we can fight the external one.
+When we recognize the lies of the enemy in our own thoughts and thought patterns, then we start to recognize them in other people and we learn how to fight them with truth.
+We have to win the internal battle before we can fight the external one.